As you must have heard by now, the Perpetual Guardian is in the process of getting everything set for a permanent implemention of a 4-day work week.

 For example, our company provides an employee timesheets application.
 Timesheets are mandatory to keep in most countries.
-We work hard to keep up with trends, offering an app which supports most of the latest flexible work arrangements.
+We work hard to keep up with trends, offering an app which supports a 4-day work week and most of the other flexible work arrangements.
 For instance, you can register hours when working remotely with our mobile app since remote work is becoming very common.

 We are aware that there were times, when going to work meant going to the workplace, from 9 to 5, 5 days a week.
 But nowadays flexible work in all forms is already doing wonders for many companies’ productivity and many employees’ well being.
 We support this progress and expect state legislators around the world to simplify the adoption of flexible work arrangements.

 Try All Hours for free:

 More from our blog: